SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

      </tree>
    </proc>

 This creates 20Hz BH\*, 1Hz LH\* and 0.1Hz VH\* streams from 100Hz Z, N, E raw data.
 If one plugin instance is used for the station, it does not make a difference whether this is attached to station or plugin instance.
 But suppose the station is using two plugin instances—one for broad-band and the other for strong-motion data—, both sending Z, N and E channels.
 Now if the stream processor is attached to station, data from both plugin instances would mixed up.
 We must attach a different stream processor to each plugin instance—one producing BH\*, LH\* and VH\* and the other one producing BN\* and so on.

-In case of chain_plugin, there is normally just one instance, so stream processors attached to this instance apply to all stations, which is normally not what we want.
-Therefore the chain_plugin does not support the ``sources.*.proc`` option.

-Before SeisComP3 in version Jakarta-2020.030 and SeisComP in version 4.0.0, stream processors were always attached to stations, even when ``sources.*.proc`` was used.
-This means when upgrading, ``sources.chain.proc`` must be renamed to ``proc`` and streams\_\*.tpl templates must be moved one level up, from $SEISCOMP_ROOT/seiscomp/share/templates/seedlink/chain/ to $SEISCOMP_ROOT/seiscomp/share/templates/seedlink/.
-Note that using a stream processor with chain_plugin makes sense only when raw data is generated (:ref:`sources.chain.channels.unpack`).

 References